What is working capital management?

-Working capital management – defined as current assets minus current liabilities – is a business tool that helps companies effectively make use of current assets and maintain sufficient cash flow to meet short-term goals and obligations.
-By effectively managing working capital, companies can free up cash that would otherwise be trapped on their balance sheets.
-As a result, they may be able to reduce the need for external borrowing, expand their businesses, fund mergers or acquisitions, or invest in R&D.
+By improving the way they manage working capital, companies can free up cash that would otherwise be trapped on their balance sheets.
+As a result, they may be able to reduce the need for external borrowing, fuel growth, fund mergers or acquisitions, or invest in R&D.

 Working capital formula

-Working capital is calculated by subtracting current liabilities from current assets.
-That means that the working capital formula can be illustrated as:
+Working capital in financial management is defined as current assets minus current liabilities, meaning it can be calculated simply by subtracting current liabilities from current assets.
+The working capital formula can therefore be illustrated as:

 Working capital = current assets – current liabilities